 - Genetic vaccines are administered in complex with cytokines (IL2, IL12, GM-CSF, etc) and adjuvant carrier molecules.

-3. Cytokine therapy
+3. Immune modulator therapy

 - IL-2 for metastatic melanoma and renal cell carcinoma (FDA approved)